Ivan123-ops/ava-guides/ERC20.md

 ## 7. Conclusion

 We have succesfully minted ERC-20 tokens on Avalanche Network with OpenZeppelin!
 Now you can move on to Mainnet and create "real" tokens.
-You can also follow OpenZeppelin documentation to find out more functions of it's smartcontract.
+You can also follow OpenZeppelin documentation to find out more functions of it's smartcontract https://docs.openzeppelin.com/contracts/4.x/erc20